 The Document Liberation Project is a home for the growing community of developers united to free users from vendor lock-in of content.

-A routine problem encountered by computer users today is the discovery of personal digital content created years ago and stored in old, outdated file formats.
+Many computer users today have digital content created years ago and stored in old, outdated and proprietary document formats.
 Frequently, these old files cannot be opened by any application on the user's current operating system.
 The users are, put simply, locked out of their own content.
-The most common reason for this inability to access old data is the use of proprietary file-formats that result in vendor lock-in.
+And this affects entire organizations too – so what happens when a government is unable to read or access digital data from past years?
+The consequences are huge.